steemit/smt-whitepaper/smt-manual/manual.md

 - `SMT_BLOCKCHAIN_PRECISION` : Set by `pow(10, smt_setup_operation.decimal_places)`
 - `SMT_BLOCKCHAIN_PRECISION_DIGITS` : Set by `smt_setup_operation.decimal_places`

-### Arbitrary Reward Splitting
+### Rewards Sharing

 All Steem based interfaces have the option of splitting token rewards among a set of arbitrary recipients, which could include an interface, community manager, referrer and more.
 An interface can also provide this optionality to the author.
-Add to this.

 ## SMT interaction with existing operations